 In this article:

-If you are concerned you might miss a mortgage payment, consider pursuing one or more of the following options to avoid the expense, pain and negative credit consequences of a foreclosure.
-Which action is most applicable to you depends on the reasons for your financial strain, whether you expect those challenges to be temporary or indefinite, and what makes the most sense for you and your family.
+Consider the following options for what to do if you can't afford missed payments.
+Which action is most applicable to you depends on the reasons for your financial strain and whether you expect those challenges to be temporary or indefinite, plus what makes the most sense for you and your family.

 If you can't pay your mortgage because of temporary financial hardship, you can ask your lender for mortgage forbearance, which reduces or even suspends your mortgage payments for as long as 12 months until you can resume your payments.